 As we as a society begin to understand mental illness better, we at JUSTICE feel strongly that it is time for the criminal justice system to recognise the volume of suspects and defendants with mental health concerns in its midst; evolve and accommodate their needs; and enable the right to a fair trial to be effectively protected.

-The Working Party will be developing robust and practical recommendations for reform that can be tested with relevant practitioners, working towards creating a system with:
+The Working Party developed robust and practical recommendations for reform that can be tested with relevant practitioners, working towards creating a system with:

 - A significant increase in diversion away from criminal liability, whether pre-charge or pre-trial;